mariam-hedgie/Eyedentify-AI/README.md

 ## 🧠 Current Logic

-- All images are resized and pre-cleaned.
+	•	🔍 Preprocessing: Images are resized, normalized, and passed through an FFT-based blur detector.
-- Blur detection is done using **Fast Fourier Transform (FFT)**.
+	•	🚫 Blur Filtering: Class-specific sharpness scores determine a dynamic threshold.
-- Class-specific sharpness scores are analyzed to dynamically threshold and filter the bottom 5% of images.
+	•	📦 Crop Engine: A custom-trained YOLOv8 model detects eyes from patient images.
-- Clean images are mapped to labels; blurry or corrupt ones are automatically logged.
+	•	🏷️ Label Mapping: Images are linked to labels; filtered outliers are logged and excluded.

 ---